ricmmartins/rmmartinsblog/_pages/about.md

 * Infrastructure as code
 * Content development

-He is also passionate about communities, technical presentations, and is an evangelist for the DevOps culture.
-He believes that this is the path that everyone from IT Infrastructure should follow, being closer to software development, not necessarily as a developer, but as someone from the infrastructure who understands what a developer really needs and has the ability to deliver it in a simple, autonomous, and fast way.
+He is an infrastructure engineer who 11 years ago made a made a significant shift from traditional systems administrator roles to the dynamic world of cloud and DevOps.

+Like many sysadmins without a background in programming, I found myself navigating the challenging transition from basic shell scripting to mastering infrastructure as code and complex pipelines.
+This journey wasn't just about acquiring new skills; it was about embracing a new mindset.
+I became a passionate advocate for the DevOps culture, recognizing it as the essential path for modern infrastructure engineers.

+My experience has taught me the importance of bridging the gap between infrastructure and software development.
+It's not just about being a developer; it's about understanding developers' needs and delivering solutions that are simple, autonomous, and efficient.

 ### Career overview